simon-gavalis/google-homepage/README.md

-Google homepage clone for The Odin Project
+Google homepage clone for The Odin Project <br>
 <a href="https://simon-gavalis.github.io/google-homepage/"> Live preview </a>